-- Meeting expectations as an instructional leader; - Meeting expectations in at least 3 other areas of practice; - Meeting 1 target related to stakeholder feedback; - Meeting state accountability growth targets on tests of core academic subjects6; - Meeting and making progress on 3 Student Learning Objectives aligned to school and district priorities; and - Having more than 60% of teachers proficient on the student growth portion of their evaluation.
+- Meeting expectations as an instructional leader; - Meeting expectations in at least 3 other areas of practice; - Meeting 1 target related to stakeholder feedback; - Meeting state accountability growth targets on tests of core academic subjects4; - Meeting and making progress on 3 Student Learning Objectives aligned to school priorities - Having more than 60% of teachers proficient on the student growth portion of their evaluation.

-The model includes an exemplary performance level for those who exceed these characteristics, but exemplary ratings are reserved for those who could serve as a model for leaders across their district or even statewide.
+The plan includes an exemplary performance level for those who exceed these characteristics, but exemplary ratings are reserved for those who could serve as a model for leaders statewide.
 A proficient rating represents fully satisfactory performance, and it is the rigorous standard expected of most experienced administrators.